DVillers77/HTML-AND-CSS-PROJECTS/ASSIGNMENT_INDEX.md

 * This marks a significant transition to a more powerful and flexible approach to applying styles in web development.

 ---

+### Course Step Number: 174
+### Assignment Title: CLASSES AND OBJECTS
+### Date Assigned: 2025-07-17
+### Status: In Progress

+### Objective
+* Understand the fundamental concept of "classes" as programmable objects representing types of things.
+* Recognize the abstract nature of classes in programming before their application in HTML/CSS.

+### Tasks
+1. Read and comprehend the definition of classes and objects as presented in the course material.
+2. Consider how this general programming concept will relate to styling in HTML and CSS using the `class` attribute.

+### Relevant Files
+* No specific files for code modification in this conceptual step.

+### Learning Reflections / Notes
+* This step introduces a core programming concept, which is foundational to understanding how the `class` attribute functions in HTML and CSS for grouping elements and applying styles.
+While presented generally, the immediate application will be for front-end styling.

+---